Excalibur-SLE/Excalibur-SLE.github.io/workshop3.md

 and several other prizes at SC'xy and ISC’xy,well as the winner of IEEE SCALE 2018.
 More details can be found at: http://radical.rutgers.edu/shantenu

+### Tzanio Kolev (Lawrence Livermore National Laboratory): Efficient Finite Element Discretizations for Exascale Applications

+#### Abstract

+Exascale architectures require rethinking of the numerical algorithms used in many large-scale applications.
+These architectures favor algorithms that expose fine-grain parallelism and maximize the ratio of floating point operations to energy intensive data movement.
+One of the few viable approaches to achieve high efficiency in the area of PDE discretizations on unstructured grids is to use matrix-free/partially-assembled high-order finite element methods to increase the accuracy and/or lower the computational time due to reduced data motion.

+In this talk we report on recent work in the Center for Efficient Exascale Discretizations (CEED) [1], a co-design center in the US Exascale Computing Project that is focused on the development of next-generation discretization software and algorithms to enable a wide range of finite element applications to run efficiently on future hardware.
+CEED is a research partnership involving 30+ computational scientists from two US national labs and five universities, including members of the Nek5000, MFEM [2], MAGMA, OCCA and PETSc projects.

+Topics of discussion will include recent progress in CEED packages and applications, new miniapps, benchmarks and libraries developed in the project, efficient GPU algorithms, and our efforts in unstructured adaptive mesh refinement, matrix-free linear solvers and high-order data analysis and visualization.

+[1] Center for Efficient Exascale Discretizations, https://ceed.exascaleproject.org

+[2] MFEM finite element library, https://mfem.org

+#### Bio

+Tzanio Kolev is a computational mathematician at the Center for Applied Scientific Computing in Lawrence Livermore National Laboratory (LLNL), where he works on finite element discretizations and solvers for problems in compressible shock hydrodynamics, multi-material arbitrary Lagrangian Eulerian methods, radiation hydrodynamics, and computational electromagnetics.
+Tzanio is the director of the Center for Efficient Exascale Discretizations (CEED) in US Exascale Computing Project and leads the high-order finite element discretization research and development efforts in the MFEM and BLAST projects at LLNL.
+Tzanio's research interests include the development and analysis of advanced finite element discretization methods, massively parallel preconditioners, discretization-enhanced algebraic multigrid algorithms, and the design and implementation of large-scale scientific software.

 ### Stephen Longshaw (STFC, DL, SC; UK): General High-Performance Code Coupling